hattwj/rainmaker/README.md

 python ./rainmaker -c
 ~~~

-once you have created a profile you can start up rainmaker and begin syncing your files
+once you have created a profile you can start up rainmaker and begin syncing your files.
-by default profiles are configured to automatically start syncing when you start rainmaker
+By default profiles are configured to automatically start syncing when you start rainmaker
 ~~~
 python ./rainmaker.py
 ~~~